School of Music

 Competition successes include several first prizes in competitions in Poland, First

 Prize at the 2012 Shean Piano Competition in Canada, First Prize at the 2011 TD Canada

 Trust Music Competition, and Second Prize at the 13th Pacific Piano Competition in

 2011 in Richmond, BC.
 Mr. Żukiewicz is also a medalist of the 2014 Maria Canals International

 Piano Competition in Barcelona, Spain.

 Adam Piotr Żukiewicz served as faculty at the University of Toronto and St Michael's Choir School in Toronto.
-His students studied in renowned institutions such as Indiana University and Eastman School of Music.
-Their successes include festival and competition awards in USA and Canada.
+His students studied in renowned institutions such as Indiana University and Eastman School of Music, and their successes include festival and competition awards in Canada and USA.